Here are some different ways to think about climate change:

 THE EARTH AS A BODY: Why should we be worried if the earth heats up a couple degrees?
 Think of how you feel if your internal temperature rises above 98.6 degrees.
 A degree or two makes a big difference.
 Our bodies closely regulate things like temperature, blood sugar levels, and pH.
 The earth’s systems, too, are affected by even small changes.

 UN-INTENTION: Newspapers, movies, and the law focus on those who do intentional harm.
 But what if the greatest harm is being done unintentionally and legally--a sort of collateral damage built into the lifestyles of good people doing good things?
 Climate change demonstrates the power of collective action, as each one of us contributes un-intentionally to the problem.
 Meanwhile, political forces undermine our collective capacity to act intentionally to find solutions.
-We then become victims of unintended consequences.
+We, and the rest of life on earth, then become victims of unintended consequences.

 SPEED OF CHANGE: Though climate has changed in the past, the speed of today’s human-caused change is many times faster than the historical norm, overwhelming nature’s capacity to adapt.